replicate/cog-triton/README.md

 # cog-triton
 A cog implementation of Nvidia's Triton server

+## Error codes

+E000: Unknown error
+E001: A prompt is required, but your formatted prompt is blank
+E002: Can't set both max_tokens ({max_tokens}) and max_new_tokens ({max_new_tokens})
+E003: Can't set both min_tokens ({min_tokens}) and min_new_tokens ({min_new_tokens})
+E004: Prompt length exceeds maximum input length.
+E005: Tokenizer error: ... the first token of the stop sequence IDs was not '!', which suggests there is a problem with the tokenizer that you are using.
+E006: Triton returned malformed event (no output_ids or error key)
+E007: Triton timed out after 120s: httpx.ReadTimeout.
+E008: You have submitted both a prompt and a prompt template that doesn't include '{prompt}'.
+E009: Triton returned malformed JSON

 ## Create a Replicate Model with cog-triton

 Currently, we use [yolo](https://github.com/replicate/yolo), a CLI tool we've built to help with non-standard Replicate workflows.
 To get started, install yolo: